threefoldfoundation/www_vdc/content/docs/k8s-deploy/index.md

 ---
 description: ''
 sidebar: 'docs'
-next: '/docs/'
+next: '/docs/start-upgrade/'
-prev: '/docs/why-vdc/'
+prev: '/docs/k8s-upload/'
 ---

-# How to use the ThreeFold VDC
+# Deploy K8s Cluster

 ## First, visit the [ThreeFold VDC Marketplace](https://vdc-mkt.threefold.io)

-- You'll see the option to create your Virtual Data Center.
-- Simply choose the option you want to launch from the menu.
+- This deployment creates the K3S Lightweight Kubernetes implementation in Zero-OS
+- K3S is full conformant production-ready Kuberrnetes distribution with the following changes:
+   - It is packaged as a single binary
+   - It adds support to sqlite3 as default storage.
+Etcd3, MySQL and Postgres are also supported
+   - It wraps Kubernetes and other components in a single, simple launcher
+   - It is secure by default with reasonable defa&ults for lightweight environments
+   -  It eliminates the need to expose a port on Kubernetes worker nodes fopr the kubelet API by exposing this API to the Kubernetes control plane nodes over a websockert tunnel.

+   More info can be found [here](https://github.com/rancher/k3s)

    - You'll need to log in through 3Bot Connect, an authenticator for the ThreeFold Now ecosystem.
 - You can find more on ThreeFold Connect [here](https://manual.threefold.io/#/3botconnect_install).

 ## Next, use the guided setup to create your private VDC